open5e/open5e/source/monsters/tome-of-beasts/R/ravenala.rst

 **Lamenting Engulfment.** The ravenala targets a creature within 5 feet of it.
-The target must succeed on a DC 13 Dexterity saving throw or be grappled and restrained by the ravenala.
+The target must succeed on a DC 13 Dexterity saving throw or be :ref:`srd:grappled` and :ref:`srd:restrained` by the ravenala.
 While restrained, the creature is engulfed inside the ravenala’s trunk.
 The ravenala can grapple one creature at a time;
 grappling doesn’t prevent it from using other attacks against